 - olive oil

-- frosting: cream cheese, lemon juice, additional maple
+- frosting: cream cheese, yogurt, lemon juice & zest, maple

 Perhaps the most alluring quality of these is they come together in a blender.
 Everything gets chopped up nice and tiny so it eats more like a cake and less like… well, oatmeal.
-Plus it’s fast and easy.
-Just blend and pour in a baking dish, then mix in your dried fruit and nuts.
+Plus it’s fast and simple.
+Just blend and pour in a baking dish, bake for 20 minutes and voila!

 - Leave off the frosting, or use dairy-free cream cheese (like Kite Hill) to keep these vegan

-- Any unsweetened milk or milk alternative will work in place of the oat milk.
+- Any unsweetened milk or milk alternative will work in place of the soy milk.

 Make these for a grab and go breakfast at the beginning of the week or for a hosted brunch.
-The beauty of them: they’re special enough to serve at a holiday gathering but simple enough to make just for you.
-Your choice!
+The beauty of this recipe: it’s delicious enough to serve at a holiday gathering, but also simple enough to make just for you.
+I absolutely love this one!

 You might also like: